 - You resonate with the Circle of Trust® approach and the ideas of Parker J. Palmer—or you see the potential and want to know more.

-- Retreat #1 will explore Courage & Renewal principles and practices that support effective and courageous leadership.
+Retreat #1 will explore principles and practices that support authentic and courageous leadership.
 Over four days, you’ll experience and explore the Six Foundations of Trustworthy Leadership.
-Then you will focus your intentions by creating a plan to more fully practice them in your life and leadership.
+Then you will focus your intentions by creating a plan to practice them in your life and leadership.
+We will also hold Clearness Committees.
 You’ll learn how to:

 - Clarify your purpose and integrity through an ongoing inner journey

 - Ask honest, open questions and apply deep listening